Andrew (Certified Veterinary Technician)

 Bill was born in Chicago, Illinois, and started his veterinary career as an assistant at Lake Shore Animal Hospital in 1971.
 In 1975 he started working at Blum Animal Hospital in Chicago.
 He came to work for AHA in 1996.
 Known for his perceptive animal handling skills, Bill has been successfully wrangling dogs and cats for over four decades.
 An ex-biker and Italian food lover, he enjoys the blues and all kinds of animals.

 Jeanette was born and raised in Southern California and moved to Eugene in 2016 to provide a better life for her family.
-She was a licensed technician in California for 6 years and plans to pursue her CVT certification in Oregon.
-She has a 3 year old son and a fur family that consists of two chihuahuas (Snowy, the Diva, and Monkey, a momma's boy with a gentle soul) and a cat (Sheldon aka Shelly Bean, arescue kitty that likes warm hugs.)
+She has a son and a fur family that consists of two chihuahuas (Snowy, the Diva, and Monkey, a momma's boy with a gentle soul) and a cat (Sheldon aka Shelly Bean, a rescue kitty that likes warm hugs.)
 Jeanette enjoys ice skating, and exploring Oregon's great outdoors with her son.

 Josh moved to Oregon in 1996 to escape the Iowa winters, summers, springs and falls of his youth.
 He flipped burgers at McDonald's for 3 months before getting hired as AHA's first ever male receptionist.
 Having worked for a vet in Iowa, he had the required experience to challenge the state boards when AHA needed another CVT in 1998.
 He became our fourth CVT at the time.
 He spent a few years at another hospital in town, but came back to AHA in 2007, and has been here ever since.
-Besides veterinary medicine, his passions are singing, playing guitar, race simulators and making goofy faces at his wife and new son.
-He has two silly cats and two even sillier dogs.
+In April of 2020 he was promoted to Hospital Administrator.
+Besides veterinary medicine, his passions are singing, playing music, race simulators and making goofy faces at his wife and kids.
+He has a mischievous cat and a sweet senior dog.

 Kalli (Veterinary Assistant)

 Kalli was born and raised in Idaho Falls, Idaho and moved to Eugene to pursue her education in the field of veterinary medicine at the University of Oregon.
 She grew up on a dairy farm and has always had a passion for medicine and animals of all kinds!
-She takes special pride in caring for her Bearded Dragon named Doug and she loves her cat named Sora.
-When Kalli is not studying for classes she is outside going on hikes, playing sports or reading a book in the sunshine.
-Her goal is to become a wonderful veterinarian so that she can use her passion for animals to promote lifelong health for our lifelong friends.
+She takes special pride in caring for her tri-pawed companion Kiwi and her chihuahua, Mia.
+When Kalli is not spending time with her dogs she is outside going on hikes, playing sports or reading a book in the sunshine.
+Her goal is to finish school with a degree in medical science so she can assist our veterinarians in diagnosing and treating pets to give them the lifelong health they deserve.

 Kimberlie (Veterinary Assistant)

-Kimberlie was born and raised in Port Orford, a small coastal town in the south west of Oregon.
+Kimberlie was born and raised in Port Orford, a small coastal town in the southwest of Oregon.
 She moved to Eugene to pursue a career as a veterinary technician and to work in the veterinary field.
-While growing up she learned most of her animal knowledge from her family's farm and through her 4-H club.
-Her favorite animals are her family's dogs Orie, Holly, Bindi, her horses Bo and Copper, and her piggies Funky Fresh and Geneviéve.
-When not working or with her animals, Kimberlie is printmaking, taking photos for her photography hobby, and collecting and playing retro video games.
+While growing up she learned most of her animal knowledge by raising pigs and horses and from her family's farm and through her 4-H club.
+Kimberlie has two guinea pigs - a hairless male guinea pig by the name of Zorro and a fully-haired female pig she adopted recently.
+When not working or with her animals, Kimberlie is printmaking, embroidering, taking photos, and collecting and playing retro video games.

 MacKenzie (Certified Veterinary Technician)